Ghamry0x2/Run-Journal/README.md

-# RunJournal
+# Run Journal Local App

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.
+This is a simple front-end application which displays a certain user running trips on a map, built with Angular 6, generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.

 ## Development server